 Michael D. Minton, Dean Mead shareholder and Chair of the firm’s Agribusiness Industry Team, is Chair of the Foundation.
 Having served as a member of the Board of Directors since 2009, Minton is also active on the Foundation’s Governance Committee and the Nominating Committee.

 “Having been involved with Love Your Lagoon since its inception and the establishment of the Indian River Lagoon Observatory, I feel a great sense of pride as Chair of the Foundation to see how far we have come in raising the visibility of the needs of the Lagoon,” said Minton.
 “The Indian River Lagoon is the life blood of all the communities along the Treasure and Space Coasts and its health and vitality impacts us all!”

-In addition to Minton’s leadership, this year’s Honorary Host Committee is an extraordinary group of professionals including Dean Mead attorneys, Laura Minton Young and Robert J. Naberhaus III, as well as Honorary Judge Michelle L. Naberhaus of Brevard County.
-Tickets are still available to attend the gala by contacting the HBOI Foundation office at 772-466-9876 x200 or email email@example.com.
+In addition to Minton’s leadership, this year’s Honorary Host Committee was an extraordinary group of professionals including Dean Mead attorneys, Laura Minton Young and Robert J. Naberhaus III, as well as Honorary Judge Michelle L. Naberhaus of Brevard County.

 Indian River Lagoon Symposium 2017

-The theme for the 2017 Indian River Symposium is Indian River Lagoon: An Estuary in Peril.
-Triggered by the resurgence of blooms and fish kills in the northern IRL and by the impacts of large discharges from Lake Okeechobee and cyanobacterial blooms in the south, this year’s symposium theme seeks to capture all relevant research going on in the lagoon.
-The public is invited to attend the forum on Friday, February 10, 2017.
+The theme for the 2017 Indian River Symposium was Indian River Lagoon: An Estuary in Peril.
+Triggered by the resurgence of blooms and fish kills in the northern IRL and by the impacts of large discharges from Lake Okeechobee and cyanobacterial blooms in the south, this year’s symposium theme sought to capture all relevant research going on in the lagoon.
+The public was invited to attend the forum on Friday, February 10, 2017.